binhex/arch-preclear/README.md

 **Build notes**

-This is a Docker image specifically for unRAID users ONLY - do NOT attempt to use this utility with other operating systems.
+IMPORTANT - This is a Docker image specifically for unRAID users ONLY - do NOT attempt to use this utility with other operating systems.

 **Usage**
 ```